lyubogankov/freecodecamp/notes/css.md

     - `double`
 - `border{-{left/right/top/bottom}}: width style color` (shorthand)
 - `border: none` removes the border entirely
+- `border-radius` makes rectangles have rounded corners.
+Can target all, corner pairs, each corner individually

 - `padding-{left/right/top/bottom}: {length-unit}`
     - Adds padding to the each individual side of the HTML element (between it and its parent)